Current restrictions at Princess Anne Hospital

 Our key messages

-It has been over 18 months since we as a maternity service began adapting our care in view of the coronavirus pandemic.
+Throughout the pandemic we have had to adapt our care in view of the coronavirus pandemic.
 We recognise this has continued to be an anxious time for you and your families and acknowledge the impact that restrictions have had on your birth experiences - we are proud to have continued to put you and your family at the centre of the care we provide.

 We are now in a much stronger position with more evidence to guide our decision making than at the start of the pandemic.
 We have seen the benefit of our communication with you on social media and plan to continue its use to respond to the rapid changes due to COVID and as a source of ongoing communication for questions.
 Please follow Southampton Maternity Service on Facebook for the latest updates.